 The corporate auditors attend the meetings of the Board of Directors and other necessary meetings in accordance with matters stipulated by the Board of Corporate Auditors such as standards for auditing by corporate auditors, audit policy, audit plans, audit methodology, and assignment of audit work.
 They also perform audits of directors and their performance of professional duties, and also perform audits of each department in the Company.
 In addition, the corporate auditors hold audit report meetings for the directors to facilitate exchange of opinions.
-At regular meetings of the Board of Corporate Auditors, the corporate auditors check the status of audit work and share information through mutual reporting on the status of professional duties operations, the validity of the execution of duties by the directors, the auditing methodology of the corporate auditors, and the appropriateness of auditing results.
-Furthermore, the corporate auditors receive reports from the independent auditor on auditing plans, the implementation and results of audits, and other important auditing-related items, discuss those details, and evaluate the details of audits, working to strengthen cooperation.
+At regular meetings of the Board of Corporate Auditors, the corporate auditors check the status of audit work and share information through mutual reporting on the status of professional duties.